php-repos/datatype-documentations/str-functions.md

 ### Definition

-The `before_first_occurrence` returns the substring of the given subject before the first occurrence of the given needle.
+This function returns the substring from the start of the `$subject` string to the first occurrence of the `$needle`.

-It returns the subject string when the needle is empty.

-It returns the subject string when the subject does not contain the needle.
+If `$needle` is an empty string or not found in the subject, it returns the original `$subject`.

 ### Examples